mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   possible to build a specialized configuration to build a MetadataDefinitions object that could be used to translate between the SAC or SEGY namespaces and mspass.
-| A closely related object has the name *MongoDBConverter. * The
+| A closely related object has the name *MongoDBConverter*.
+The
-  *MongoDBConverter * caches a copy of the *MetadataDefinitions* it loads (usually behind the scenes).
+  *MongoDBConverter* caches a copy of the *MetadataDefinitions* it loads (usually behind the scenes).
 It has methods that provide an interface between the C++ objects and python that simplify database interactions with MongoDB.
 Most MongoDB CRUD operations functions